ctfs/write-ups-2014/hitcon-ctf-2014/puzzle/README.md

 As you can see you can give an array as argument to the function and it places the images accordingly.

 After puzzling the real image together we can see a piece of the flag.
 Now it is a matter of manipulating the image untill you see the full flag.
 I used photoshop and the calculations function.
-After manipulating for a while and using the hint `HITCON{lllluuul_luul_udd}` where `l` is lowercase and `u` is uppercase I came to the following flag:
+After manipulating for a while and using the hint `HITCON{lllluuul_luul_udd}` where `l` is lowercase and `u` is uppercase I came to the following flag: `HITCON{mounTAIn_jPEg_I01}`.

-The flag is `HITCON{mounTAIn_jPEg_I01}`.

 ## Other write-ups